 The data provider creates a share in the provider’s Unity Catalog metastore.
 This named object contains a collection of tables and notebooks registered in the metastore.

 For details, see Create and manage shares for Delta Sharing.

 The data provider creates a recipient object in the provider’s Unity Catalog metastore.
 This named object represents the user or group of users who will access the data included in the share, along with the sharing identifier of the Unity Catalog metastore that is attached to the workspace that the user or group of users will use to access the share.
 The sharing identifier is the key identifier that enables the secure connection.

 For details, see Step 2: Create the recipient.

 The data provider grants the recipient access to the share.

 For details, see Grant and manage access to Delta Sharing data shares.

 The share becomes available in the recipient’s Databricks workspace, and users can access it using Data Explorer, the Databricks CLI, or SQL commands in a Databricks notebook or the Databricks SQL query editor.

-To access the tables in a share, a metastore admin or privileged user must create a catalog from the share.
+To access the tables and notebooks in a share, a metastore admin or privileged user must create a catalog from the share.
 Then that user or another user granted the appropriate privilege can give other users access to the catalog and objects in the catalog, just as they would any other catalogs, schemas, or tables registered in Unity Catalog, with the important distinction being that users can be granted only read access on objects in catalogs that are created from Delta Sharing shares.

 For details, see Read data shared using Databricks-to-Databricks Delta Sharing.